lkesteloot/unsong/unsong.md

 “Two days from now, Fire Island,” said James.

 “Uh, this trouble is pretty urgent.
-Do you think we could…”
+Do you think we could...”

 “There are three people who each paid ten million dollars to get on this ship, on the understanding that we would be at Fire Island two days from now.
 This is the fastest ship in the world, but even so getting from California to New York in two days isn’t going to leave us with a lot of spare time to go dropping people off.
 And we’re south of the Mexican border by now, and you don’t want to get off [i]there[/i].
 Sorry, Ana.
 We can let you off in New York.”